 An Application for Voter Registration Information including an explanation of the intended use for this information and a valid picture ID is required to purchase voter information.
-The permissible and prohibited uses of this information are outlined in section C below.
-The following products may be purchased:
+The permissible and prohibited uses of this information are outlined in section C. The following products may be purchased:

-- Multi-Purpose Voter Text File Information provided includes voter name, date of birth, residence address, mailing address, party affiliation, registration date, phone number, e-mail address (if provided), precinct information, voting history, and if the voter votes by mail. - Custom Precinct File File generated by precinct level versus by entire district.
-Information provided is the same as the Multi-Purpose Voter File listed above. - Voter List Information provided includes voter name, residence address, party affiliation, phone number (if provided), precinct information, voting history, and if the voter votes by mail. - Walking List - List of voters printed out in the order needed to canvas a precinct. - Information provided includes voter name, residence address, party affiliation, phone number (if provided), and if the voter votes by mail. - Lists may be provided in various sort orders including alphabetical order, by street name, or by house number. - Mailing Labels - Information provided includes assigned precinct, voter name, mailing address, and residence address. - Labels may be printed in various sort orders based on the information provided. - Voter Registration Searches - Available to registered voters making the request for themselves. - Letter of Verification of Voter Registration - Available to registered voters making the request for themselves.
+- Multi-Purpose Voter Text File Information provided includes voter name, date of birth, residence address, mailing address, party affiliation, registration date, phone number, email address (if provided), precinct information, voting history, and if the voter votes by mail. - Custom Precinct File File generated by precinct level versus by entire district.
+Information provided is the same as the Multi-Purpose Voter File listed above. - Voter List Information provided includes voter name, residence address, party affiliation, phone number (if provided), precinct information, voting history, and if the voter votes by mail.
+This is provided in PDF format.